What Is a Diminished Value Claim?

 4. Apply the mileage multiplier

 The last step is to apply the mileage multiplier.
-Insurance companies use this figure to determine how your car’s mileage will impact its resale value.
+Insurance companies use this figure to determine how your car’s mileage will affect its resale value.
 You can find the mileage multiplier for your car in the table below:

 0 to 19,999 miles1.00